netmix/stream-player/readme.txt

 **Stream Player** *by netmix®* is a simple, powerful livestream audio player plugin that can be used by radio stations, broadcasters, social audio moderators, news organizations, or anyone who wants to broadcast their live audio stream on a WordPress website.
 [Upgrade to Stream Player Pro](https://streamplayer.pro/pricing/)

+Stream Player by netmix® is included in our free, open-source [WordPress plugin, Radio Station](https://wordpress.org/plugins/radio-station/).

 #### STREAM PLAYER BY netmix® FEATURES

 - Works with virtually any Stream source